CASSIA ESSENTIAL OIL

 Product Abstract: Also known as Bastard Cinnamon and Chinese Cinnamon, its first recorded use in China dates back to the Han Dynasty (200 BCE – 200 CE).
 In Exodus 30, 23, Moses was ordered to use both Cinnamon (Kinnamon) and Cassia (Qesia) together with Myrrh, Sweet Calamus and Olive Oil to produce a holy oil with which to anoint the Ark of the Covenant.

 Cassia Essential Oil has antiseptic properties that are known to kill various types of bacteria and fungi.
-Cassia Essential Oil has been used as a tonic, carminative and stimulant for treating nausea, flatulence and diarrhea.
+Cassia Essential Oil has been used as a tonic, carminative and stimulant for treating nausea, flatulence, and diarrhea.
 Chinese and Japanese scientists have found that Cassia Essential Oil’s sedative effect lowers high blood pressure.
-It is a dermal irritant, dermal sensitizer and a mucus membrane irritant.
+It is a dermal irritant, dermal sensitizer, and a mucous membrane irritant.
 Avoid use during pregnancy.
 Note: Middle

 IMPORTANT: All products are for external use only unless otherwise indicated.
 This information is not intended to diagnose, treat, cure, or prevent any disease, and it should not be used by anyone who is pregnant or under the care of a medical practitioner.